 7. Termination: This Agreement shall be in effect for a period of one (1) year beginning on the Effective Date and shall be automatically renewed for like periods unless terminated by either Party for any reason, upon at least thirty (30) days’ advance written notice.
 Termination of this Agreement shall not relieve either Party from completing and performing their obligation(s) to each other and to carriers and/or shipper customers, or any of the obligations arising out of the terms contained in this Agreement.

 8. Indemnification: Each Party shall mutually defend, indemnify, and hold the other Party and its affiliates harmless from all third-party claims, loss, damages, expenses, or liability, including reasonable attorney’s fees, resulting from any negligent performance of this Agreement, willful misconduct, or violation of any of the terms of this Agreement.
-Unless otherwise provided herein, or mutually agreed to in writing signed by the Parties in advance, neither Party shall be liable to the other for consequential, incidental, indirect, lost profits, or punitive damages of any kind.
+Except as provided in paragraph 3 herein, or unless otherwise provided herein, or mutually agreed to in writing signed by the Parties in advance, neither Party shall be liable to the other for consequential, incidental, indirect, lost profits, or punitive damages of any kind.

 9. Notice of claim: The Parties shall provide each other with immediate notice, by means of registered or certified mail, return receipt requested, of any cargo loss or damage claims as well as any other claim arising out of this Agreement and will reasonably cooperate with each other in resolution of any such claim(s).
 No claim will be accepted which is received more than 180 days from the delivery date, or in the event of non-delivery, the scheduled delivery date.